 Five Computer Generations with example

 First Generation Computer (1942 – 1960)

 The computer of this generation was developed in 1946 by Sir J.P.
 Eckert and J.W.
 Mauchly.
 This computer was named as Electronic Numerical Integrator and calculator (ENIAC).
 It was completed in a time period of 4 years.
-The machine contained 18000 vacuum tubes and 70000 resistors and there were 60000 button and switches in this calculator.
-The weight of this machine was 28 tones and consumption of electricity was 150 KW.
-After use if got heated and had to be cooled by water.
+The machine contained 18000 vacuum tubes and 70000 resistors and there were 60000 buttons and switches in this calculator.
+The weight of this machine was 28 tons and consumption of electricity was 150 KW.
+After use, if got heated and had to be cooled by water.
 It took only 200 millisecond to perform one addition.
 This calculator became very famous due to its speed.

 Computers of first generation